ZPTXDev/Quaver/README.md

     </a>
 </p>

+# ⚠️ Quaver 7.0.0 Notice

+While the release is marked stable, a large part of the code remains untested.
+The main goal of the release is to provide a hotfix for the `LOAD_FAILED` errors.
+Spotify support is temporarily disabled due to internal changes and will be added back in a subsequent version.

 # 🎵 Public Instance

 Quaver is available for public use [here](https://go.zptx.dev/InviteQuaver), and its dashboard is available [here](https://quaver.zptx.dev).
 Keep in mind that this instance of Quaver will only run the latest stable version.